-Ouality of phosphoric acid
+Quality of phosphoric acid

-For a given phosphate rock, the sulphu-HH and HDH processes typically produce higher quality phos acid containing less ric acid consumption is linked to two variables: firstly, the $SO_3/P_2O_5$ ratio in the acid aluminium and iron.
-This is an important leaving the filter and, secondly, losses in process advantage, if the phosphate the filter cake.
-The CPP process has the concentrate is relatively impure, or when lowest specific consumption of sulphuric a better quality acid is required for downacid due to a very low $SO_3/P_2O_5$ ratio and stream production, e.g. for super phoshigh efficiency.
-All other processes have phoric acid (SPA) or dicalcium phosphate roughly similar specific consumptions.
-The (DCP) manufacture.
+HH and HDH processes typically produce higher quality phos acid containing less aluminium and iron.
+This is an important process advantage, if the phosphate concentrate is relatively impure, or when a better quality acid is required for downstream production, e.g. for super phosphoric acid (SPA) or dicalcium phosphate (DCP) manufacture.